oktadev/okta-blog/_source/_posts/2019-12-03-spring-boot-deploy-options.md

 image: blog/featured/okta-java-short-tile-books-mouse.jpg
 ---

 Spring Boot is an awesome solution to speed up the development cycle of your app.
-Have an awesome idea and want to transform it into a Spring Boot app, but don't know the best way to deploy it?
+Have an idea and want to transform it into a Spring Boot app, but don't know the best way to deploy it?
 Look no further, we will help you out!

 There are plenty of options to deploy Spring Boot applications.
 In this article. we will cover three of them:
 1. Azure